Quranic Inerrancy

 Bill Nye (“The Science Guy”) was booed by a Waco, Texas, audience during McLennan Community College’s Distinguished Lecture Series after he commented that the moon reflects sunlight, contrary to Genesis 1:16, which states, “God made two great lights—the greater light to govern the day and the lesser light to govern the night” (NIV).
 Nye noted that the “lesser light” (the moon) is not a light at all.[5]
 Christians who booed weren’t disputing the science.
 They just didn’t appreciate someone pointing out that their inerrant text isn’t.
 Christians and Muslims should either learn to be more open to criticism or adopt books that are less open to criticism.

-Naik subsequently amended his claim to say that, though individuals had speculated that Earth was spherical, it was not proven until the time of Drake.
-Sorry, wrong again.
-The Greek mathematician Eratosthenes (ca. 276–195 BCE), using perfectly valid measurement techniques, calculated Earth’s circumference to within 2 percent of the actual value.[6]+
+Naik subsequently amended his claim to say that, though individuals had speculated that Earth was spherical, it was not proved until the time of Francis Drake.

 Yet the Quran still got the shape of Earth wrong.
 Naik cites verse 79:30: “And the earth, moreover, hath He extended to a wide expanse.”[10]
 Put another way, Earth is wide because Allah stretched it.
-This is the familiar Old Testament flat-Earth perspective.[11]+
+This is the familiar Old Testament flat-Earth perspective.[11]

 Since Naik likes to interpret passages poetically, maybe he can interpret this passage about the extending or stretching of Earth to mean that the Rocky Mountains are stretch marks.
 Unfortunately, Muhammad never mentioned the Rocky Mountains.
 He didn’t seem to know anything about the American continents, isotopes, chloroplasts, or kangaroos.
 He knew only about sand and camels and other stuff common in the seventh-century Middle East.
 That’s hardly surprising since Muhammad was allegedly a camel merchant, the seventh-century equivalent of a used-car salesman.[12]+